mahavedalla/mahavedalla/docs/questions/dhamma/Is the Dhamma immaterial 1d8e99d0911281c0801dc6df85970108.md

-# Is the Dhamma immaterial?
+Question: Is the Dhamma immaterial?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: -